 County of Cuxhaven, Germany: Rural car-sharing service, “village car”

 This pilot action is about the creation of an association- or cooperative-based car-sharing service.
-It could also be described as a voluntary shuttle-service to increase access to and from rural areas with decreasing population density.
+It is also used as a voluntary shuttle-service to increase access to and from rural areas with decreasing population density.
 The concept has been derived from existing projects along the same lines.
 The innovativeness lies in the implementation of ideas that currently exist only at a conceptual level.

 Vidzeme Planning Region, Latvian Road Transport Administration: Transport-on-demand (ToD)